-Members are reminded that the current membership of the Ballyclare May Fair Working Group includes the Ballyclare DEA Elected Members and independent members.
+Members were reminded that the current membership of the Ballyclare May Fair Working Group included the Ballyclare DEA Elected Members and independent members.

-At the Council meeting in September 2021 it was agreed that Councillor Montgomery joins the Working Group.
-The Mayor and Deputy Mayor are also invited to attend meetings.
-Members are advised that meetings of the Working Group resumed in December 2021 and there have been two meetings of the May Fair Working Group held on 10 December 2021 and 12 January 2022.
-Minutes are enclosed for Members' information.
+At the Council meeting in September 2021 it was agreed that Councillor Montgomery joined the Working Group.
+The Mayor and Deputy Mayor were also invited to attend meetings.
+Members were advised that meetings of the

+Working Group resumed in December 2021 and there had been two meetings of the May Fair Working Group held on 10 December 2021 and 12 January 2022.
+Minutes were circulated for Members' information.

-Members are advised that the May Fair has not been held since 2019 and that the Economic Development and Arts and Culture Sections are working in partnership to deliver May Fair 2022 from 21 to 28 May 2022.
+Members were advised that the May Fair had not been held since 2019 and that the Economic Development and Arts and Culture Sections were working in partnership to deliver May Fair 2022 from 21 to 28 May 2022.

-RECOMMENDATION: that the minutes of the May Fair Working Group meetings of 10 December 2021 and 12 January 2022 be approved.
+Proposed by Councillor McWilliam Seconded by Councillor Archibald - Brown and agreed that the minutes of the May Fair Working Group meetings of 10 December 2021 and 12 January 2022 be approved.